Flank/flank-dashboard/metrics/cli/docs/01_metrics_cli_design.md

 Let's take a look at the classes the prompts integration requires in more details:

-#### PromptHelper
+#### Prompter

-The `PromptHelper` is a main part of the CLI prompts.
-This class provides only static methods to simplify using across the different classes.
-However, it must be initialized with the `PromptWriter` using the `initialize` method before using any other methods.
+The `Prompter` is a main part of the CLI prompts.
+This class provides provides methods to interact with a user and uses a [PromptWriter](#PromptWriter) to write the prompts.

 #### PromptWriter